-P-Card audits can be categorized into two primary types—transaction audits and process audits.
+P-Card audits can be categorized into two primary types—transaction audits and process audits (sometimes called performance audits).
 Following are suggestions for both.
 Transaction audits often draw the most attention because they are aimed at detecting fraudulent activity.
-However, do not overlook process audits, which are important for testing the effectiveness of preventative P-Card controls, such as training, and measuring the level of compliance.
+However, do not overlook process audits, which are important for testing the effectiveness of P-Card controls, such as training, and measuring the level of compliance.

 Who, How, When

 - could be conducted by the P-Card program administrator or manager (PA/PM), an internal audit department or other department